novedevo/novedevo/README.md

 I've been writing software for love and/or money since my first Minecraft mod in 2013.

 ### Quick language facts:
-- Rust, Python, TypeScript, and JavaScript are the languages I have at least a year of professional experience in.
+- Rust, C#, Python, TypeScript, and JavaScript are the languages I have at least a year of professional experience in.
 They are also the languages I am most skilled in, in that order.
-- The language I'm actively learning is C#.
-The next language I want to learn is Go.
+- I'd like to learn Go.
 - The experimental language that has currently piqued my interest is Vine (previously it was Gleam).
 The language I would most like to know better is Haskell.

 ### Quick professionally relevant facts: